nuru-nu/moyo/README.md

 The sript `./launch.sh` starts a couple of programs that constitute the different components of the installation.
 See the package pydoc for additional information.
-Then go to <http://localhost:8000>.
+Then go to <http://localhost:8080>.

+The default setup requires the MIDI bridge to be run separately on `mbp.local` via the `./launch_midi.sh` script.

+Alternatively start `./launch_sim.sh` for development purposes.

 ### Communication between programs